Delivering Online Courses

 On Catalog, using the “Customer Login” link at the top of the page, a user completes an online form, and is able to create an account without the step of the email verification.
 Either of these methods creates accounts in the same database, so creating an account on Catalog allows the user to log in on Campus, and vice versa.

 - Makes courses available 24/7/365

-- Provides a single site for all eXtension courses
+- Provides a single site for all Extension Foundation courses

 - Allows for multi-institutional collaboration in development